Naderschah/KID_scripts/Data_Collection_Processing/README.md

 - How will the cameras be powered?
 DId we remember to get some sort of direct power connection for the cameras?
         We cant turn them off and on from the software - only works manual

+- How does whitebalance work in raw files : /main/imgsettings/whitebalance

 Need to install
 fitrst run update upgrade